 Elizabeth A. Murphy

 Elizabeth A. Murphy (PhD, Joukowsky Institute for the Study of the Ancient World, Brown University) is an archaeologist specializing in the study of the Mediterranean during the Roman Imperial and Late Antique periods.
 Her research and teaching concerns the social and economic organization of the Roman world; more specifically, her work focuses on the history and archaeology of labor, production, and technology, with complementary interests in ancient urbanism and the Roman military.
 She is a specialist in material culture studies, with particular emphasis on the artifactual record of crafts production, and her fieldwork projects have spanned the ancient Mediterranean world from Asia Minor to Italy.
-She currently co-directs the Landscape Archaeology of Southwest Sardinia project (LASS), a diachronic landscape project in the modern region of Sulcis-Iglesias (Sardinia, Italy).
-With LASS, she is investigating the settlement organization, landscape exploitation, and daily life practices of this rural region during the period of the Roman Empire.
+She currently directs the Landscape Archaeology of Southwest Sardinia project (LASS), a diachronic landscape project in the Sulcis Plain of Sardinia (Italy).
+With LASS, she is investigating the settlement organization, landscape exploitation, and daily life practices of this rural region from the Neolithic until Early Modern Periods, with particular emphasis on Roman rural lifeways.

 Research Interests